Has-sh/Smart-Data-Logger-System-for-Agriculture-Applications/README.md

 - Ensure the microcontroller is properly configured for external memory if required.
 - The watchdog timer is disabled in the provided code but can be enabled if needed.
 - Modify the pin configurations as per your hardware setup.

+## Virtual Serial Port Emulator (VSPE) Setup
+To facilitate communication between the Xbee and Bluetooth modules when using proteus, a virtual serial port emulator (VSPE) is required.
+Follow these steps to set it up:

+1. **Download VSPE:** Install the Virtual Serial Port Emulator from the official website.
+2. **Open VSPE:** Launch the VSPE application.
+3. **Create New Device:**
+   - Click the "Create new device" button.
+   - Select "Pair" under the device type.
+   - Choose COM1 and COM2 as virtual ports 1 and 2, then click "Finish."
+4. **Create Another Pair:**
+   - Repeat the same process to create another pair.
+   - This time, pair COM3 and COM4 together.

+This setup will allow you to emulate the serial port communication required for the Xbee and Bluetooth modules.